tdwg/dwc/docs/xml/index.md

 </dwr:DarwinRecordSet>
 ```

-Here is an example demonstrating area count observations for Events on two different days at the same location.
-Note that we omit the identification class here as there is no identification-related data and link directly to the Taxon via the `taxonID`:
+Here is an example demonstrating area count observations for dwc:Events on two different days at the same dcterms:Location.
+Note that we omit the dwc:Identification class here as there is no identification-related data and link directly to the dwc:Taxon via the `dwc:taxonID`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>